 Frequent hand washing is very important, but your sink may help keep you healthy in another way, too.
 Copper naturally kill germs – which makes it a great choice for handles and levers.
-A recent study in Europe demonstrates:
+A study in Asklepios Clinic, in Hamburg, Germany demonstrates:

-Under normal daily conditions the level of multi-resistant Staphylococci Aureus (MRSA) bacteria decreased by a third, and their resettlement on copper door handles and switches decreased considerably.
+Under normal daily conditions the level of multi-resistant Staphylococci Aureus (MRSA) bacteria (in the test wards) decreased by a third, and their resettlement on copper door handles and switches decreased considerably.

 You can use herbs to make Thieves Vinegar to spray on surfaces as a natural germ killer.